 6.2 Our employees and contractors are required, as a condition of their employment, to treat personal information held by Us as confidential, and to maintain the confidentiality of that personal information.

-7.2 Cookies may be used to provide you with Our range of services including to:
+7.2 Cookies may be used to:

 (a) identify you as a user the Website;